bcgov/entity/rfcs/rfc-team-notifications.md

 # Adoption strategy

-Team members should consider following the general practices and recommendations in [Proposal](#proposal), above.
-There is some leeway and there may be alteratives that meet the same objectives of "not missing anything important" while "not interrupting members constantly", and that's left to each individual member.
+Team members should consider following the practices and recommendations in [Proposal](#proposal), above.
+There is some leeway and there may be alteratives that meet the same objectives of "not missing anything important" while "not interrupting team members constantly", and that's left to each individual member.

 This is not a software or design change and, as such, it is not a breaking change and does not affect other projects.
 However, while this RFC originated from a particular BCROS team, its guidance may benefit other teams.

 # Unresolved questions

 No research was done on alternate notification mechanisms.
 The focus was on tools that are currently being used broadly.
 There may be, now or in the future, a better notification system that will improve team transparency and collaboration, while minimizing team member inefficiency.
+It is unknown if such a system could even be implemented in the current corporate environment.

 # Thanks